cmac08/markdown-portfolio/_includes/04-lists.md

+### Hello-World
-Replace this with a list of your favorite things.
+#### These are a few of my favorite things
+:heart:
+1. Travel :plane:
+2. Dark Chocolate
+3. Rugby :rugby_football:

+* Unordered List are cool too
+  * So are subbullets